MetPX/sarracenia/doc/dd_watch.1.rst

        [amqp|amqps]://[user[:password]@]host[:port][/vhost]

-The [*-u|--url url*] option specifies the location from which subscribers will download the product.
-There is usually one post per product.
+The [*-u|--url url*] option specifies the location from which subscribers will download the file.
+There is usually one post per file.
 If the URL specifies a directory, *dd_watches* create a posts for any time a file in that directory that is created, modified or deleted.
 If the *url* specifies a file,  *dd_watch*  watches that only that file.